Pediatric group concludes that violent video games increase aggression

 The real question, he said: Does playing violent games cause a person to act violently?

-(PDF), he examined that question using data from the 2008 Delaware School Survey, which included responses from 6,567 eighth-graders.
+In his own study, he examined that question using data from the 2008 Delaware School Survey, which included responses from 6,567 eighth-graders.
 Among the questions, students were asked whether they had played violent video games in the past year.
 DeCamp factored out the propensity to play violent video games (due to a natural attraction to brutality) along with other factors, such as gender and family relations.

 He discovered that playing video games, no matter how bloody, did not predict violent behavior.